Contact Information

 Network addresses are usually of two types: (1) the physical or hardware address of a network interface card; for Ethernet this 48-bit address might be 0260.8C00.7666.
 The hardware address is used to forward packets within a physical network.
 (2) The logical or IP Address is used to facilitate moving data between physical networks and is made up of a network number, a subnetwork number, and a host number.
 All Internet addresses at SDSU have a network number of 130.191, a subnet number in the range of 1-254, and a host number in the range of 1-254.

-Isometric projection (or an isometric sketch) is a method of sketching three-dimensional objects.
+An isometric sketch (or isometric projection) is a method of sketching three-dimensional objects.
 This drawing makes the object appear to be 3-D. (It is used only as a visual aid.
 No dimensions should be added to this projection method)

 ISP